FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/logging/readme.md

 #### gNMI Messages

-- A broker is used for logging of all gNMI SET/GET messages incoming or outgoing, except the gNMI notifications.
+- Used to log all gNMI SET/GET messages, incoming or outgoing, except for gNMI notifications.
-- Per-device logging is supported, logs for gNMI messages are stored under the directory 'log/gnmi-messages' and named by the '[node-id].log' pattern.
+- Support per-device logging.
+Logs for gNMI messages are stored in the **log/gnmi-messages** directory and named according to the pattern `[node-id].log`.

-**Example: - Sending gNMI SET request and receiving response**
+**Example** - Send gNMI SET request and receive a response:

 ```
 12:12:28.658 TRACE io.uniconfig.gnmi.logging.brokers.GnmiMessagesLoggingBroker - Message-id: 1693479982709, sending gNMI SET message: